Contact

 • An untreated check

-In new alfalfa stands, Protassium+ resulted in:
+In new alfalfa stands, Protassium+ SOP resulted in:

 • A 600 lb./acre yield over MOP